 - G.12.
-Subscription Liability A subscription is defined as a contract that conveys control of the right to use another party's information technology software for a period of time in an exchange or exchange-like transaction.
-WSTIP records a right-to-use subscription asset and corresponding subscription liability where total payments for fixed costs over the subscription term are greater than or equal to \$50,000.
+Subscription Liability GASB 96 defines Subscription Based Information Technology Arrangements (SBITA) as a contract that conveys control of the right to use another party's information technology software for a period of time in an exchange or exchange-like transaction.
+WSTIP records a right-to-use subscription asset and corresponding subscription liability where total payments for fixed costs (excluding tech support and sales taxes) over the subscription term are greater than or equal to \$50,000.
 The subscription liability is measured at the present value of subscription payments expected to be made during the subscription term and is recorded at the commencement of the subscription term, which is when the subscription asset is placed into service.
 See Note 4. - G.13.
 Unearned Revenues Consists of Member assessments received prior to the year for which it was due; such payments would be reclassified as revenue in the year when the Member receives the underlying coverage (benefit).
 Other examples include payments received in advance for training classes which are reclassified as revenue after training is provided or cancellation terms are applied. - G.14.
 Owed to Risk Pool Leadership Development Program See G.7. - G.15.
 Due to Members On an annual basis the Pool conducts a PPAA of Member underwriting to evaluate a Member's underwriting performance actual results to previously submitted underwriting estimates.
 See H.1.
-Based on the PPAA, a Member would either owe an additional assessment (Due from Members) or receive a credit to offset a future assessment (Due to Members). - G.16.
+Based on the PPAA, a Member would either receive a credit to offset a future assessment (Due to Members) or owe an additional assessment (Due from Members).
+See G.5. - G.16.
 Claims Reserves WSTIP's claim reserves reflect the estimated ultimate cost of claims, including future claim expenses for claims that have been reported but not settled and claims that have been incurred but not reported.
 WSTIP utilizes an independent actuary, PricewaterhouseCoopers, to review claims reserves.
 Claims liabilities are recomputed periodically using a variety of actuarial and statistical techniques to produce current estimates that reflect recent settlements, claim frequency, and other economic and social factors.
 A provision for inflation in the calculation of estimated future claims costs is implicit in the calculation because reliance is placed both on actual historical data that reflect past inflation and on other factors that are appropriate modifiers of experience.
 The length of time for which such costs must be estimated varies depending on the coverage involved.
 Because actual claims costs depend on such complex factors as inflation, changes in doctrines of legal liability and damage awards, the process used in computing claims liabilities does not necessarily result in an exact amount, particularly for coverage such as general liability.